Josh Lowe Preview, Player Props: Rays vs. Mariners

 Mariners Pitching Rankings

+- The pitching staff for the Mariners has a collective 9.1 K/9, the eighth-best in MLB.

-- The Mariners' 3.74 team ERA ranks first across all MLB pitching staffs.
+- The Mariners have the top team ERA across all league pitching staffs (3.71).

-- Mariners pitchers combine to allow the seventh-fewest home runs in baseball (154 total, 1.1 per game).
+- Mariners pitchers combine to surrender 154 home runs (1.1 per game), the sixth-fewest in the league.

-- In his last appearance on Saturday against the New York Mets, the right-hander tossed five innings, allowing five earned runs while surrendering eight hits.
+- The right-hander last pitched on Sunday against the New York Mets, when he went three innings, allowing three earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.